ki3ani/resume-markdown/README.md

 ### AWS EKS Deployment
 - Successfully deployed applications on AWS Elastic Kubernetes Service (EKS), showcasing expertise in container orchestration and AWS services.

-## Professional Development
-- Attend AWS re:Invent conferences annually to stay updated with the latest cloud technologies and best practices.

 ## Languages
 - Fluent in English [Add any other relevant languages]